-Center for Academic Excellence (CAE) is a non profit organization based in Plymouth, MN, started by a group of graduates from University of Minnesota and MIT.
+Center for Academic Excellence (CAE) is a non profit organization started by alumni from University of Minnesota and MIT.

 Foster excellence by organizing academic programs that are rich in curriculum.